 If you’ve read any of my other top 10 lists, you’ve probably noticed that Raven appears on a lot of them.
 This isn’t a coincidence.
 Raven is arguably the most powerful of all the Teen Titans members.

 Raven is the daughter of the demon, Trigon and because of this, possesses more power in her smallest finger than most have in their entire bodies.
 Aside from being able to manipulate and heal others, she can project a black energy of herself into the real world and, you guessed it, teleport.
 Raven’s teleportation is so strong that she can teleport herself and others through time, space, and even other dimensions.

 As one of the oldest characters in comics, Dr. Fate possesses one of the most powerful set of abilities.
 Of the abilities he has, being able to teleport across space and time is extremely important.

 There have been multiple people to take the mantle of Dr. Fate.
 Each, no matter who they are, must wear the Helmet of Fate to carry out everything that Dr. Fate can do.
 Aside from teleportation, Dr. Fate is immortal, can fly, is able to phase through objects, is invulnerable, and so much more.

 And that’s it.
-The 10 Most Incredible Superheroes That Can Teleport.
+The 10 best superheroes that can teleport.
 What do you think?
 Who would make your superheroes that can teleport list?